fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

 ### Using a custom config store name

-The Fastly Compute package provided in Releases assumes the config store used by the integration is named `Fingerprint` with prefix of your Fastly Compute Service id.
+The Fastly Compute package provided in Releases assumes the config store used by the integration is named `Fingerprint_Fastly_Compute_Proxy_Integration` with prefix of your Fastly Compute Service id.
 If you need to use a different config store name, you can pass the name to the `CONFIG_STORE_NAME_PREFIX` environment variable and build a custom worker package:

 ```shell
 CONFIG_STORE_NAME_PREFIX=MyCustomStoreNamePrefix pnpm run build
 ```

-The outcome of artifact will look like this: `<Your fastly compute service id>_<Config store name (default to: Fingerprint)>` For example: `Fingerprint_Fastly_Compute_Proxy_Integration_MxLpeV9YSRbQKxlGpCVnD5` if you use the artifact in the release.
+The outcome of artifact will look like this: `<Your fastly compute service id>_<Config store name (default to: Fingerprint_Fastly_Compute_Proxy_Integration)>`
+For example: `Fingerprint_Fastly_Compute_Proxy_Integration_MxLpeV9YSRbQKxlGpCVnD5` if you use the artifact in the release.
 Or: `MyCustomConfigStoreName_MxLpeV9YSRbQKxlGpCVnD5` if you build your own artifact with a custom config store name.